InsultingPros/AcediaCore/docs/index.md

 # Acedia for mod making

-This document aims to guide you through all of Acedia's features and capabilities from the mod maker's perspective.
+This document describes Acedia from the mod maker's perspective: how to use it to create new mods and how it works internally.
 It consists of a brief overview of how different components fit together and then somewhat detailed look at each of them.

 This document is not a reference documentation that lists and describes every single class and method.
 Unfortunately, such a document does not exist right now.
 The closest substitute for it would be Acedia's source code - most of the methods and classes are given brief descriptions in the comments.
-They might somewhat lack in quality, since having a peer review for them would not have been viable, but that is all I can offer.
+They might somewhat lack in quality, since having a peer review for them would not have been viable, but that is all we can offer.
 Any corrections to them are always welcome.

-We assume that our audience is at least familiar with UnrealScript:
+We assume that our audience is at least familiar with UnrealScript and we cannot recommend using it to people new to the modding anyway:
-Acedia's API is not stable enough for us to recommend using it to people new to the Killing Floor modding anyway.
+Acedia's API is not stable enough and has certain quirks that can lead to nasty, hard-to-catch bugs.

 ## What the hell is all of this?